Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 Base characters carry only a single combining mark, but these are only used in specialised contexts.

-Words are often separated by spaces in modern text, however they may be separated by ፡ instead, although it is becoming less common, but is still seen commonly in handwritten texte,#ethiopic_punctuation.
+Words are often separated by spaces in modern text, however they may be separated by ፡U+1361 WORDSPACE instead, although it is becoming less common, but is still seen commonly in handwritten text3.

 Observation: A sample page from Wikipedia mixes both approaches on the same page.
 Some paragraphs use the wordspace and others just separate words with spaces.
 Where the wordspace is used, it is surrounded by ordinary spaces.